Describe A Quiet Place You Like To Go: IELTS Speaking Cue Card

 What activities do you enjoy doing in Manali during your visits?

-In Manali, I love to go for long walks in the snow, enjoy photography of the beautiful landscapes, and sometimes read a book by the fireplace in my cottage.
+In Manali, I love to go for long walks in the snow, enjoy photography of the stunning landscapes, and sometimes read a book by the fireplace in my cottage.
 The peaceful environment allows me to relax and recharge, making it a perfect getaway.

 Do you think quiet places are important for mental health?